onaret/G2G-Simulator/README.md

 **association(...)** combine **SNP()**, **AA()** that will be associated

-**bio_tag** a marker taht will be associated with the repetitions to make the different groups.
+**bio_tag** a marker that will be associated with the repetitions to make the different groups.

 #### Run the G2G analysis
 *NOTE:only logistic regression is still maintained*